-Tyrepower Wodonga are a licenced VicRoads Roadworthy Testing Centre, and can provide roadworthy inspections in Wodonga.
+Tyrepower Wodonga have licensed mechanics, and can organise roadworthy inspections in Wodonga.
 If you would like to book your inspection, give us a call on (02) 6056 1500.

 Official VicRoads information: